Objectives and competences

 Content (Syllabus outline)

-3. Creativeness, creative environment and ideas
+3. Management of creativeness, creative environment and development of ideas

 4. Theory of diffusion of invention in society